 SMUD’s environmental commitment

 Our commitment to the environment is evident every day.
 It’s a part of our DNA.
-We are always looking to reduce our impact on the environment, improve regional air quality and conserve resources for future generations.
+We're always looking to reduce our impact on the environment, improve regional air quality and conserve resources for future generations.
 Environmental Leadership is one of the SMUD Board’s core values.

 Waste reduction and recycling

 For SMUD, landfills are a last resort.
 In 2018, more than 64% of our solid material waste was sent elsewhere, mostly through recycling.
-In our utility operations, it means our used tires, construction debris and PCB-free oils along with scrap metals such as old transformers.
-In our offices, it includes everyday items like paper, cardboard, bottles and cans to electronic waste such as old computers and printers.
+Our utility operations department recycles used tires, construction debris and PCB-free oils along with scrap metals such as old transformers.
+Our offices recycles everyday items from paper, cardboard, bottles and cans to electronic waste such as old computers and printers.

 Where we can, we choose products that are better for the environment.
 We’ve switched from mineral oil to vegetable oil in our transformers.
 Other choices include using water-based paints and non-chlorinated cleaners.